Abhilash-Ponnachan/rust-study/readme.md

       This way we cannot end up inadvertently modifying the same data from two places.

-    - An other restriction is that we cannot have a **mutable reference** while holding active **immutable references**.
+    - Another restriction is that we cannot have a **mutable reference** while holding active **immutable references**.
 This make sense as the code that uses the **immutable references** would not expect the data to be modified inadvertently, which could happen if you can have active **mutable reference** at the same time.
 We can see that _Rust_ will give an error if we try -

       ```rust
       fn main() {